 The downpayment will sit in escrow and will be returned if the due diligence fails.

-Unless you live in Bali, and/or have a lot of free time on your hands, and speak fluent Indonesian, it’s a standard procedure to appoint a buyer representative who goes to the frequent meetings in the notary office on behalf of you.
-Emerhub provides that service for our customers.
+Unless you live in Bali and have a good knowledge of Indonesian and a lot of free time, it’s a standard procedure to appoint a buyer representative who attends the frequent meetings in the notary office on your behalf.

 You’ve found the land, made sure everything checks out legally, paid for the land, and are now ready to start building a villa in Bali.

-Services to request from an architectural firm in Bali
+Services to Request from an Architectural Firm in Bali

 - MEP consultant for electrical plans and installation;